Floyd Rose vs Imitations

 All of the negatives aside, you can get many good years out of a poor quality Floyd Rose.
 If you are going to purchase a replacement, or are looking for a way to improve your tone, we recommend using the Original Floyd Rose.

-We hope you’ve enjoyed this article on Floyd Rose vs imitations and that you’ve learned a little about the System in general.
 If you’re looking to purchase a Floyd Rose, we recommend taking some time to look at all of the different models available before choosing.
-If you agree with our Floyd Rose vs imitations conclusion, please share this post on Facebook and Twitter.
-Also, don’t forget to take a look around humbuckersoup.com, for our other articles on guitar tremolo bridges.
+We hope you’ve enjoyed this article on the Floyd Rose, and if you’ve found it helpful, please feel free to share this post on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.